rmcomplexity/blog/_drafts/python-logging.md

 ```

 And that's it.
 The example above will print a log message with `WARNING` level.
-If you run the previous script you will see an output such as:
+If you run the code above you will see this output:

 ```shell
 WARNING:root:Warning log message.
 ```

-An interesting thing happens if we try to print an `INFO` or `DEBUG` log message.
-We do not see anything on the output if we try to use `logging.info("Info log message.")`.

-Another thing to note here is what is printed before our message: `WARNING:root:`.
-The
+Take a look at what is printed before our message: `WARNING:root:`, this comes from
-reason for this is the default logging configuration.
+the default logging configuration.
 The default configuration
 will only print [`WARNING` and above levels][logging-levels] and will prepend
 the log level and the name of the logger -- *since we haven't created any loggers
 the `root` logger is used.
 More on this later* --.
 The format each log message uses
 can be configured and there is a lot of useful information readily available
 when formatting.
-For each log event there is an instance of `LogRecord`.
+For each log event there is an instance of [`LogRecord`][logrecord-attrs].

 The easiest way to configure the logging format is [using `basicConfig`][basic-config].
 For instance, if we would like to print only the log level, line number, log message